yifanlu0227/ChatSim/README.md

 ```
 cd chatsim/background/mcnerf
 ```
-Make sure you have the `data` folder linking to `../../../data`, and train your model with
+Make sure you have the `data` folder linking to `../../../data`.
+If haven't, run `ln -s ../../../data data`.
+Then train your model with

 ```
 python scripts/run.py --config-name=wanjinyou_big \